 Source: BusPatrol News | BusPatrol.com

-GPSLockbox is uniquely positioned in the school bus industry with their standard-setting vehicle-mounted cases and cradles.
+GPSLockbox is uniquely positioned in the school bus industry with its standard-setting vehicle-mounted cases and cradles.

 Because school bus drivers are prohibited by law from holding phones or tablets in their hands, they rely on rugged mounting systems like GPSLockbox for their complete communications solutions, while maintaining compliance with current distracted driving laws.